AmerigoM/Memorize/README.md

 A small iOS game implemented by using the SwiftUI functionalities and the MVVM model.

 ## Note
-Works with iPhones oly having iOS 13.5 or later.
+Works with iPhones having iOS 13.5 or later.